osg-htc/WLCG-Site-Net-Monitoring/SitePages/AGLT2.md

 ---
 The UM AGLT2 site has implemented the site traffic monitor.
 Results are available at https://head01.aglt2.org/aglt2-netmon.json

-Work on MSU should happen by May 12, 2022 and we can update CRIC then.
+The MSU AGLT2 site has implemented the site traffic monitor.
+Results are available at https://www.aglt2.org/aglt2-msu-netmon.json

 ### Network Monitoring Link into CRIC

 CRIC has been updated for UM AGLT2.
-See https://wlcg-cric.cern.ch/core/netsite/detail/US-AGLT2%20University%20of%20Michigan/
+See https://wlcg-cric.cern.ch/core/netsite/detail/US-AGLT2%20University%20of%20Michigan/ and https://wlcg-cric.cern.ch/core/netsite/detail/US-AGLT2%20Michigan%20State%20University/

 ## Network Diagrams
 ---
-We are working on gathering suitable diagrams.
+We are working on gathering suitable diagrams and plan to share them in Gitlab under SitePages/Diagrams.